fairhopeweb/docs-4/technical/component-libraries/4-bb-budibase-client-api.md

 ##### Arguments

-`binding`: a binding expression.
-Determines what is being set, within the app state
+`binding`: A binding expression.
+Determines what is being set within the app state.

-`value`: value to set in state
+`value`: Value to set in state.

 ### setState - function

-Used to set a property in the app state
+Used to set a property in the app state:

 ```javascript
 _bb.setState( "NavComponentData.selectedItem", "Customers" )